Wendy Del Carmen Rodríguez. Unattributed photo from social media.

 It turns out that the deceased and apparent target of the attack was 42-year-old Wendy Del Carmen Rodríguez, a locally prominent PRD activist in Santa Ana.
 Two minors, Rodríguez’s kids, who were in the car with her were also wounded by the hail of bullets, neither in a directly life-threatening way, so it seemed.
 A third minor in the car that Rodríguez drove was not wounded by bullets.

 A gangland hit of a PRD activist?
 Not at all unheard-of over the years.
 Let’s not get into stereotypes about how the political party that has the most members and regularly gets the votes of one-third or more of the Panamanian electorate is all a bunch of gangsters.
-We do know, however, that in places were there is a strong gang presence the local politicians will generally know and interact with them, and that there have been many allegations over the years of gangsters expending their operations into becoming political organizations on their turf..
+We do know, however, that in places where there is a strong gang presence the local politicians will generally know and interact with them, and that there have been many allegations over the years of gangsters expanding their operations into becoming political organizations on their turf..

 But what of THIS woman?